SAETBYUL-PARK/Manufacturing-Data-Analysis/README.md

 3. Data Automation: Trigger Implementation
 "Automating Data Integration & Ensuring Integrity"

-To streamline the data entry workflow, an AFTER INSERT Trigger was implemented on the process table.
+To streamline the data entry workflow, an AFTER INSERT Trigger was implemented on the material_component table.

 Upon the insertion of new process parameters, the system automatically identifies the most recent material_id and initializes a corresponding record in the test_result table.
 This prevents data silos and ensures that experimental results are never orphaned from their metadata.